 - Online driver training – 34.5%

-While 77% of the 570 respondents agree that the new cell phone regulations will have a positive affect on highway safety, almost 84% believe it will make it harder for them to recruit and retain drivers.
+While 77% of the 570 respondents agree that the new cell phone regulations will have a positive effect on highway safety, almost 84% believe it will make it harder for them to recruit and retain drivers.

 “While nine out of 10 (90.27%) FMCSA fleets require screening, less than half (44.4%) of non-FMCSA fleets do,” states BusinessFleet.com/.

-It is very clear that the FMCSA use of BASICs (Unsafe Driving Behavioral Analysis Improvement Categories), a scoring system measuring a fleet’s safety readiness to screen their employees for “driving fitness”, has had a direct affect on this percentage.
+It is very clear that the FMCSA use of BASICs (Unsafe Driving Behavioral Analysis Improvement Categories), a scoring system measuring a fleet’s safety readiness to screen their employees for “driving fitness”, has had a direct effect on this percentage.